achrafsouk/sms-pumping/README.md

 npm install
 cdk deploy
 ```

+Follow the steps in the landing page to test the protections.

-At this stage, the code is experimental, and still being tested and worked on.
+>  At this stage, the code is experimental, and still being tested and worked on.
 It's not intented to be a production ready code, but rather to explain the different mitigation techniques through an example.

+## Price considerations

+The major cost component in this solution is the [API call to PinPoint](https://aws.amazon.com/end-user-messaging/pricing/), $0.006 for each phone number validate request.
+Depending on your destination country, this cost might be significant or not.
+For example, the cost of sending an SMS to the UAE is $0.10809, making the cost to Pinpoint accounting to 5% of the SMS sending cost.
+In a country like the USA where SMS sending is cheaper, the percentage is considerably higher.

+If the protections provided by the logic based on Pinpoint is not needed for you, the cost of the other protections is orders of magnitude less.

 ## In-depth technical information